cjwd/envira-latest-videos/README.md

 - Album data variable now references the right meta key for getting album data.
 Removed \_eg_album_data variable.
 - Conditional statements testing for valid gallery or album ids now has the proper condition parameters
 - Elvs gallery shortcode now call the correct function

+## [1.1.1] 2020-07-22

+### Added

+- Constant for plugin version

+### Changed

+- Styles and Javascript now use the plugin version constant for the versioning

+### Fixed

+- The albums shortcode now skips deleted gallery items/attachment posts